kyma-project/kyma/docs/03-tutorials/00-security/sec-02-mtls-selfsign-client-certicate.md

 ---
-title: Prepare self-sign client certificates
+title: Prepare self-signed client certificates
 ---

 This tutorial shows how to create self-sign Root CA and use it to sign Client Certificate